Dia Internacional del Libro

 5 Uruguayan Books to Fall in Love with Spanish

-Every April 23rd, we celebrate the El Dia internacional del libro, a date that honors the power of reading, literature, and the authors who, through their words, help us discover new worlds.
+Every April 23rd, we celebrate El Día Internacional del Libro, honoring the power of reading, literature, and the authors who help us discover new worlds through their words.

-We encourage students to read Spanish books as we believe that reading in the language you're learning is one of the most rewarding and fun ways to improve your skills, connect with the culture, and fall in love with the language.
+We encourage students to read Spanish books, as it's one of the most rewarding and enjoyable ways to improve your language skills, connect with the culture, and fall in love with Spanish.

-To celebrate this special day, here are 5 books by Uruguayan authors that will not only help you practice Spanish but also give you insight into Uruguay’s identity, history, and heart.
+To celebrate this special day, here are 5 books by Uruguayan authors that will not only help you practice Spanish but also offer insight into Uruguay’s identity, history, and heart.

 1. "La tregua" – Mario Benedetti

-A true classic of River Plate literature.
-Written as a diary, this novel tells the story of Martín Santomé, a middle-aged man stuck in routine until a young woman unexpectedly changes his life.
-With accessible yet profound language, "La tregua"is perfect for intermediate to advanced Spanish learners.
-Plus, it's a great introduction to Benedetti’s work.
+A true classic of River Plate literature, this novel is written as a diary and tells the story of Martín Santomé, a middle-aged man stuck in routine until a young woman unexpectedly changes his life.
+With accessible yet profound language, "La tregua" is perfect for intermediate to advanced Spanish learners and serves as a great introduction to Benedetti’s work.

 2. "Los lentes dorados" – Carolina Bello

-A beautifully written novel that explores identity, memory, and the inner lives of ordinary people.
-Bello is part of a new wave of Uruguayan writers and her prose is both accessible and poetic.
-This novel is great for language learners looking for relatable, character-driven fiction with a modern urban vibe.
+This beautifully written novel explores identity, memory, and the inner lives of ordinary people.
+Bello, part of a new wave of Uruguayan writers, crafts prose that is both accessible and poetic.
+This book is ideal for language learners seeking relatable, character-driven fiction with a modern urban vibe.

 3. "El discurso vacío" – Mario Levrero

 Levrero is one of Uruguay’s most original voices.
-"El discurso vacío" is a diary of writing exercises, blending personal reflection, humor, and everyday philosophy.
-It’s ideal for advanced learners who want to explore experimental storytelling and dive deeper into contemporary Uruguayan literature.
+"El discurso vacío" is a diary of writing exercises that blend personal reflection, humor, and everyday philosophy.
+It's perfect for advanced learners interested in experimental storytelling and contemporary Uruguayan literature.

 4. "Febrero" – Idea Vilariño

-If you love poetry, you’ll love Idea Vilariño.
-She was part of the iconic “Generation of '45” and her poetry is filled with intense emotion, often centered on love and heartbreak.
-Her style is concise, raw, and powerful.
-Reading her in Spanish offers a deeply moving experience for intermediate and advanced learners.
+If you love poetry, you'll appreciate Idea Vilariño.
+A member of the iconic “Generation of '45,” her poetry is filled with intense emotion, often centered on love and heartbreak.
+Her concise, raw style provides a deeply moving experience for intermediate and advanced learners.

 5. "Las flores" – Gustavo Espinosa

-Espinosa's work often combines dark humor with a raw look at provincial life in Uruguay.
-In "Las flores", he tells the story of a man returning to his hometown, uncovering personal and collective memories.
-A compelling, slightly surreal narrative perfect for readers who enjoy literary fiction with an edge.
+Espinosa combines dark humor with a raw depiction of provincial life in Uruguay.
+In "Las flores," he narrates the story of a man returning to his hometown, uncovering personal and collective memories.
+This compelling, slightly surreal narrative is perfect for readers who enjoy literary fiction with an edge.